metacpan/metacpan-cpan-extracted/distros/V/Vote-Count/md/Count.md

 ### Active Sets

 Active sets are typically represented as a Hash Reference where the keys represent the active choices and the value is true.
-The VoteCount Object contains an Active Set which can be Accessed or set via the ->Active() method.
-The ->GetActive and ->SetActive methods are preferred because they break the reference link between the object's copy and the external copy of the Active set.
+The VoteCount Object contains an Active Set which can be Accessed via the ->Active() method which will return a reference to the Active Set (changing the reference will change the active set).
+The ->GetActive and ->SetActive do not preserve any reference links and should be preferred.

-Most Components will take an argument for $activeset or default to the current Active set of the Vote::Count object, which will default to the Choices defined in the BallotSet.
+Many Components will take an argument for $activeset or default to the current Active set of the Vote::Count object, which will default to the Choices defined in the BallotSet.

 # Vote::Count Methods